mnewswanger/www-mikenewswanger-com/content/posts/2018/benchmarking-in-go.md

 description: Diving into go benchmark result data.
 ---

 Benchmarking is a great way to understand how your code is performing, and the go benchmark tools can show both execution times and memory allocation data.
-This can be very handy for performance tuning because you have empircal evidence that a change you made is making the difference you expect.
+This can be very handy for performance tuning because youg have empircal evidence that a change you made is making the difference you expect.

 ## How does it work?